tychen-SJTU/MECD-Benchmark/README.md

 The videos can be found in ActivityNet official website https://activity-net.org/ according to our provided video ID.

-The pretraining feature extracted by ResNet200 can be got by following the command below:
+The pretraining feature extracted by ResNet200 can be got by following the command below (details can be found in [VAR](https://github.com/leonnnop/VAR)) :
 ```bash
 python feature_kit/extract_feature.py
 ```